Search engine: 1990s: Birth of search engines

 The first popular search engine on the Web was Yahoo!
 Search.
 The first product from Yahoo!, founded by Jerry Yang and David Filo in January 1994, was a Web directory called Yahoo!
 Directory.
 In 1995, a search function was added, allowing users to search Yahoo!
 Directory.
 It became one of the most popular ways for people to find web pages of interest, but its search function operated on its web directory, rather than its full-text copies of web pages.

 Soon after, a number of search engines appeared and vied for popularity.
 These included Magellan, Excite, Infoseek, Inktomi, Northern Light, and AltaVista.
 Information seekers could also browse the directory instead of doing a keyword-based search.

 In 1996, Robin Li developed the RankDex site-scoring algorithm for search engines results page ranking and received a US patent for the technology.
 It was the first search engine that used hyperlinks to measure the quality of websites it was indexing, predating the very similar algorithm patent filed by Google two years later in 1998.
 Larry Page referenced Li's work in some of his U.S. patents for PageRank.
 Li later used his RankDex technology for the Baidu search engine, which was founded by him in China and launched in 2000.

 In 1996, Netscape was looking to give a single search engine an exclusive deal as the featured search engine on Netscape's web browser.
 There was so much interest that instead, Netscape struck deals with five of the major search engines: for $5 million a year, each search engine would be in rotation on the Netscape search engine page.
 The five engines were Yahoo!, Magellan, Lycos, Infoseek, and Excite.

 Google adopted the idea of selling search terms in 1998 from a small search engine company named goto.com.
-This move had a significant effect on the search engine business, which went from struggling to one of the most profitable businesses in the Internet.
+This move had a significant effect on the search engine business, which went from struggling to one of the most profitable businesses on the Internet.

-Search engines were also known as some of the brightest stars in the Internet investing frenzy that occurred in the late 1990s.
-Several companies entered the market spectacularly, receiving record gains during their initial public offerings.
+Search engines attracted significant investments in the late 1990s.
+Several companies entered the market receiving record gains during their initial public offerings.
 Some have taken down their public search engine and are marketing enterprise-only editions, such as Northern Light.
 Many search engine companies were caught up in the dot-com bubble, a speculation-driven market boom that peaked in March 2000.